MaskedAlkindi/MaskedAlkindi/ReadMe.md

 # 💫 About Me:

-I am presently a Computer Science student at the German University of Technology (GUtech), <br>My profound passion for Computer Science manifests itself in my intrigue <br>towards every nuance of the technological field.
-I am a fervent advocate of <br>perpetual learning and personal development, grounded in my firm belief that <br>perfection is an elusive ideal.
-Thus, I continually strive to improve in every aspect of life, <br>constantly seeking opportunities for growth and advancement. <br>I am currently looking remote or hybrid developer opportunities
+I am presently a Computer Science student at the German University of Technology (GUtech).
+My profound passion for Computer Science manifests itself in my intrigue towards every nuance of the technological field.
+I am a fervent advocate of perpetual learning and personal development, grounded in my firm belief that perfection is an elusive ideal.
+Thus, I continually strive to improve in every aspect of life, constantly seeking opportunities for growth and advancement.

+I am currently looking for remote or hybrid developer opportunities.

 ## 🌐 Socials: